 Janet Routledge was elected as the MLA for Burnaby North in 2017.
+She serves as the Government Caucus Deputy Whip.

 For more than 30 years, Janet served the Public Service Alliance of Canada, helping workers solve workplace problems, win better wages and improve working conditions.
 She also represented workers on the federal Employment Insurance Appeals Board, and she was granted commenter status in the National Energy Board hearings on the Kinder Morgan pipeline expansion.